microsoft/SDN/Kubernetes/HOWTO-on-prem.md

 ### *Optional*: Allow Routing ###
 _This step may be optional, depending on whether or not you've configured your intended cluster subnet to be routable already_.

-Windows nodes will each grab a /24 from the cluster CIDR as offered by the master.
+Windows nodes will each grab a /24 from the cluster CIDR as offered by the master (unless you're configuring [custom per-node CIDRs](#optional-customize-cluster-cidr)).
 For example, the first Windows node could use 192.168.1.0/24 for its pods, the second could use 192.168.2.0/24, and so on.

 In order for pods to be able to communicate, you'll need to generate static routes between them.
 Run the `generate-routes.sh` script: